ubicucsd/crash_course/source/1_Welcome.md

-# Hello World: What's the purpose of bioinformatics?
+# Lesson 1: Hello Bioinformatics

 ### Welcome to the Crash Course!

-These activities are designed for students with zero to some programming experience and zero to some bioinformatics experience.
-The crash course is always in development, so we ask for everyone to be patient and tell us when we are screwing up.
-Thanks!
+This course is designed for students with zero to some programming experience and zero to some bioinformatics experience.
+It is offered as an in-person course for students at UC San Diego, which means that some exercises require you to be a student to access our cloud workspace.
+Regardless, we hope that the material here is useful even if you are not able to complete all the exercises (and, we hope to make this available to everyone soon!).

+Good luck!

+- Sabeel Mansuri and Mark Chernyshev, Founders of the Bioinformatics Crash Course

-## Big Bioinformatics Problems
+## Classic Bioinformatics Problems

-As you progress through bioinformatics, you might find yourself developing technical skills without knowing what problems to tackle.
-In fact, there are several common and difficult problems in bioinformatics worth knowing.
+As you progress through this course (and bioinformatics in general), you might find yourself developing technical skills without knowing what problems they can be used to tackle.
+In fact, there are several common (and difficult) problems in bioinformatics worth being familiar with.
 Therefore, this lesson will introduce you to of some of the things we, as bioinformaticians, do.

-*Note: In this course, we try to avoid lecture-based material.
+*Note: In this course, we try to avoid lecture-based or text-heavy material.
 However, in this first lesson, we want to set a foundation of major problems bioinformaticians work on.
 We'll keep it short, and move on to the interactive part: working in a Linux environment!*

-### I. The Alignment Problem ([full lesson](https://github.com/sabeelmansuri/Bioinformatics-Crash-Course/blob/master/5_Alignment.md))
+### I. The Alignment Problem ([full lesson](/8.1_Alignment.md))

 The first problem we'll look at is alignment. **Alignment is the process of arranging sequences in a way to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.** In order to understand why alignment is hard and practical problem, we will start by learning a bit about sequencing DNA.